You need to see DPS gear in action. Get a live demo with our engineers.

 Walking into your remote site can be like walking into a furnace.
 With more powerful processors being packed into smaller units, your equipment generates more heat than ever before.
 One of the toughest challenges facing operators is cooling all of this equipment.

 One of the most efficient ways to cool your equipment is to design a system that optimally circulates the airflow around your equipment.
 This is why it's crucial to have airflow sensors in place - so you'll be the first to know if something is disrupting airflow to your equipment.

-Other than hardware failures, LAN failures are also a serious problem.
+Other than hardware failures, LAN failures are also a common network error.
 If you have revenue-generating equipment connected to a router, and if you have no visibility of the condition of the LAN, you have no way of knowing your vital equipment is offline.

 Most RTUs offer only limited functions for detecting LAN connectivity.
 A standard remote can only detect whether its local connection is up.
 If the local connection is intact, but somewhere beyond this connection the network is down, the basic remote will still report a working LAN.

-It's important to also have dial-up connection for your remotes.
+To solve the issue, it's important to also have a dial-up connection for your remotes.
 A primary and secondary dial-up path will give you visibility of your remote sites when LAN access is unavailable.
 A primary and secondary dial-up path will give you visibility of your remote sites when LAN access is unavailable.

 Get an RTU that is mainly a LAN-based remote, but also has an internal 33.6K modem, which can be used as a primary or secondary connection path.